ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ---
-title: Advanced Kubo Usage
+title: Advanced Kubo Tutorial
 description: Quick-start guide for installing and getting started with Kubo IPFS from the command line.
 ---

-# Advanced Kubo Usage
+# Advanced Kubo Tutorial

 If you're command-line savvy and just want to get up and running with IPFS right away, follow this quick-start guide.
 Please note that this guide assumes that you'll be installing Kubo, the reference implementation written in Go.